 output:

-Note: ‘ls -a’ will list all the hidden files started with (DOT ‘.’) format along with the normal files.
-In Unix/Linux all hidden files begins with the dot ‘.’ format are marked hidden.
+Note: 'ls -a' will list all the hidden files started with (DOT '.') format along with the normal files.
+In Unix/Linux all hidden files begin with the dot '.' the formats are marked hidden.

 4. How to list Directories with ‘/’ classification at the end?